 Disposition of applications, incomplete application, nonresponsive, resubmission, non-compliant modular applications, successful applications, peer review

-All incomplete applications, non-compliant modular applications, and applications determined to be nonresponsive to FOA requirements will not be reviewed.
+All incomplete applications, non-compliant applications, and applications determined to be nonresponsive to FOA requirements will not be reviewed.
 If the FOA remains open with subsequent submission dates, the applicant may resubmit a corrected or complete version of an investigator-initiated application for consideration in the next review cycle.
-One resubmission application may be submitted for an appropriate due date up to 37 months after the application due date of the initial application.
+One resubmission application may be submitted for an appropriate due date up to 37 months after the application due date of the initial application, provided the FOA allows resubmission applications.
 Any application on the same topic proposed as a resubmission more than 37 months from the initial receipt date will not be accepted; it must be formatted and submitted as a new application.

 Following the initial review, the summary statement will be available to the PD/PI and Authorized Organization Representatives (AORs) of the applicant organization with the Signing Official (SO) user role in the eRA Commons.
-If an application does not result in funding, there may be an opportunity to respond to the reviewers' comments and resubmit the application.
+If an application does not result in funding, there may be an opportunity to respond to the reviewers' comments and resubmit the application, provided the FOA allows resubmission applications.
 Applicants just receiving their summary statements should consult the NIH Next Steps page for detailed guidance.
 Applicants seeking advice beyond that available online may want to contact the NIH Program Officer listed at the top of the summary statement.

 Successful applicants will be notified of additional information that may be required or other actions leading to an award.
 The process leading to an award, including the business management review performed by the GMO, is described in Completing the Pre-Award Process below.